Weighing Milky Way Satellites with LISA: Discussion and Conclusions

-The accuracy of our method mainly depends on our prior knowledge of the SFH and on the number of LISA detections, increasing with the number of detections (Poisson errors scaling as $1/\sqrt{N}$.)
+The accuracy of our method mainly depends on the prior knowledge of the SFH and on the number of LISA detections, increasing with the number of detections (Poisson errors scaling as $1/\sqrt{N}$.)
 If no GW events are identified (e.g. when $M_\star < 10^6\,$M$_\odot$ and/or $D >100\,$kpc and/or the Galactic foreground is comparable to $N$ at the satellite's position) our method would still allow to define an upper limit of the satellite's mass.
-Other assumptions such as uncertainties on the distance and the age of the satellite have smaller effects on our results.
+Other assumptions such as uncertainties on the distance and the age of the satellite have smaller effects on the results.
 We did not quantify the effect of uncertainties in the DWD evolution modelling.
 Throughout this work we have assumed a fiducial model of \citet[][based on the $\gamma\alpha$-common envelope evolution]{too12} that yields the space density of DWDs in agreement with observations of the local white dwarf population \citep{max99,too17}.
+Within this model, we found that the variations of the binary fraction, IMF and metallicity do not significantly influence the accuracy of the mass estimate.
 Other recent models reported space densities a factor of two lower compared to our fiducial model \citep[e.g.][]{lam19,bre20}.
 However, in the next decades the differences between binary evolution models should decrease as more observations will become available for calibration \citep[e.g. space densities of the shortest period DWDs detectable as eclipsing binaries,][]{kor17}.

 The concept of the method presented here is similar to that using $M/L$ relations from SPS models.
-Although our method is still affected by some of the similar systematic uncertainties, it does not require an assumption on the dust attenuation and, as has been demonstrated, is relatively mildly affected by some of assumptions employed in DWD binary evolution models.
-More quantitatively, LISA detection counts change by 10 per cent for different IMFs and by 20 per cent for different values of metallicity; however alternative common envelop prescriptions may lead to differences of a factor of two \citep{kor17,kor20}.
+Although our method is still affected by some of the similar systematic uncertainties, it does not require an assumption on the dust attenuation and, as has been demonstrated, is relatively mildly affected by some of assumptions employed in DWD binary evolution models (cf. Sec.~\ref{sec:3.1}).
+Note however that alternative common envelop prescriptions may lead to differences of a factor of two \citep{too17,kor20}.
 In contract to the $M/L$ based estimates that are sensitive to the mass enclosed in bright stars, GW detections yield the original stellar mass of a satellite including the contribution due to evolved stars that are no longer visible through light.